 <link rel="preload" fetchpriority="high" as="image" href="/path/to/hero-image.webp" type="image/webp">

 Be aware!
-Ensure that these images are not loaded lazily.
+Ensure that LCP images are never loaded lazily.
+Remove

 2. Eliminate Element Render Delay